From: EPI Inc. Contact: tech@epi-eng.com

 Introduction to Gears

-The purpose of gears is to transmit uniform rotary motion from one shaft to another, and often, to turn the driven shaft at a different speed than the driving shaft.
+The purpose of gears is to transmit uniform rotary motion from one shaft to another, and usually to turn the driven shaft at a different speed than the driving shaft.

-Imagine two circular wheels of different diameters, in contact with each other at their outside diameters, with one wheel turning at a constant speed, and driving the other wheel by friction, with no slippage between the mating surfaces.
+Imagine two circular wheels in contact with each other at their outside diameters, with one wheel turning at a constant speed, and driving the other wheel by friction, with no slippage between the mating surfaces.
 The motion imparted to the driven wheel would be uniform rotary motion.

-Two gear teeth in mesh with each other are essentially two cams which have profiles developed to implement the required uniform rotary motion, while being able to transmit much greater forces than would be possible by friction contact between two wheels.
+Two accurately manufactured gears in mesh behave like the two circular wheels described above.
+Gear teeth in mesh with each other operate as if they were two cams which have profiles specifically developed to implement the required uniform rotary motion, while being a ble to transmit much greater forces than would be possible by friction contact between two wheels.

-The profile which accomplishes that function is a mathematical function known as an involute.
-The nature of the involute profile is such that at any point from the beginning of mesh to the end of mesh, the contact point of the two tooth faces lies along a straight line (the line of contact, marked LOC in the picture).
+The profile which accomplishes that transmission of uniform rotary motion is a mathematical function known as an involute.
+The nature of an involute profile is such that at any point from the beginning of mesh to the end of mesh, the contact point of the two tooth faces lies along a straight line , called the Line Of Contact.

 Because the involute profile maintains the contact point along the LOC, the effective contact point between the two gears remains at the point of pitch-circle tangency.
 That causes the motion imparted to the driven gear to be uniform angular motion.

-The normal force (the force along the LOC) which the driving gear applies to the driven gear at the point of contact is generally handled as two perpendicular components: (a) the tangential force, and (b) the separation force.
+The normal force (the force along the LOC) which the driving gear applies to the driven gear at the point of contact is generally handled as two perpendicular components: (a) the tangential force (horizontal in the picture), and (b) the separation force (vertical in the picture).

-The tangential force is applied by the driving gear along the line marked TAN.
+The tangential force (tangent to BOTH pitch diameters) is applied by the driving gear along the line marked TAN.
 The value of the tangential force is the input torque divided by the pitch radius (half the pitch diameter).

 The separation force is applied along the centerline between the centers of the two gears, and is trying to drive the two gears apart from each other.